vfarcic/docker-flow/README.md

 * [Docker Flow: Blue-Green Deployment and Relative Scaling](http://technologyconversations.com/2016/03/07/docker-flow-blue-green-deployment-and-relative-scaling/)

-The following examples will use [Docker Machine](https://www.docker.com/products/docker-machine) to simulate a [Docker Swarm](https://www.docker.com/products/docker-swarm) cluster.
+The examples that follow will use [Docker Machine](https://www.docker.com/products/docker-machine) to simulate a [Docker Swarm](https://www.docker.com/products/docker-swarm) cluster.
 That does not mean that the usage of **Docker Flow** is limited to either of those two.
 You can use it with a single [Docker Engine](https://www.docker.com/products/docker-engine) or a Swarm cluster set up in any other way.

 Please note that the examples presented below have been tested on OS X and Linux.
 In case you are a Windows user, you might want to explore the OS agnostic examples provided in the before mentioned articles.

-Apart from **Docker Flow**, requirements for the complete solution are [Consul](https://www.consul.io/) that acts as service registry and [Registrator](https://github.com/gliderlabs/registrator) that will monitor Docker events and update Consul every time a new container is run or an existing one is stopped.

 ### Setting it up

-Before we begin, please clone the code from this repository.
+Please clone the code from this repository.

 ```sh
 git clone https://github.com/vfarcic/docker-flow.git